Peru State College: Student government

 The Student Senate is the representative body for Peru State College students.
 Twenty-four (24) students comprise the Senate, with all positions eligible for election annually.
 The student representative to the Nebraska Board of Trustees is also considered a member of the Student Senate.

 Many campus activities are arranged and funded by the student-run Campus Activities Board, or CAB as it is known by Peru State College students.
 CAB is funded through the activity fee paid by all students.
-The Student Activities Coordinator is CAB's advisor and regularly reports to the Student Senate.
+The Residence Hall Association also plans and arranges campus activities in conjunction with CAB.

 Residence life

 Peru State College provides two single-sex residence halls: Eliza C. Morgan Hall for women only, and W.N.
 Delzell Hall for men only.
 There is also a three-building co-educational residence hall complex called the Centennial Complex.
 Each building of the Centennial Complex is actually two residence halls: Nicholas and Pate, Mathews and Clayburn, Davidson and Palmer.
-Each building elects one representative to the Student Senate.

-The Mathews building is reserved for freshman students and upper class mentors participating in the Freshmen Fusion Program, and Nicholas and Pate are reserved for participants in the Leadership Living-Learning Community.
+The Mathews building is where the Honors College lives.
+Nicholas and Pate Halls are for upper-class students (Juniors and Seniors).
 W.N.
-Delzell Hall features the newly formed (2014) Community of Outdoor Adventure and Learning, and Eliza C. Morgan Hall has the Wellness Community for residents to participate in.
+Delzell Hall features the Gaming LLC, and Eliza C. Morgan Hall has the Wellness Community for residents to participate in.